areja02/UniversalCam-AntennaFinder/README.md

 Application is a simple app with an easy to navigate UI.

 Application Features include:

--Online Database Update (Downlaods TXT file from online into the current directory of the app, parses the file then deletes it.
+-Online Database Update (Downloads a TXT file from online into the current directory of the app, parses the file then deletes it.
 Database reverts back to initial local state upon closing the app.)

--Clear Screen (Clears all information displayed in the window) -Manufacturer Selection (Checkboxes to allow you to scan only for the specific manufacturer you are looking for)
+-Clear Screen (Clears all information displayed in the window)

+-Manufacturer Selection (Checkboxes to allow you to scan only for the specific manufacturer you are looking for)